antazoey/xamarin-docs/docs/ios/platform/introduction-to-ios12/natural-language.md

 ## Sample app: XamarinNL

-To learn how to use the Natural Language framework with Xamarin.iOS, take a look at the [XamarinNL sample app](/samples/xamarin/ios-samples/ios12-xamarinnl).
+To learn how to use the Natural Language framework with Xamarin.iOS, explore the following concepts:
-This sample app demonstrates how to use the Natural Language framework to:

 - [Recognize languages](#recognizing-languages).
 - [Tokenize text into words and sentences](#tokenizing-text-into-words-sentences-and-paragraphs).